Why should I enroll in graduate studies in Biology?

 For entry to the Doctoral program: ‘Eligible-pending’ status means pending successful completion of a Master’s degree with a minimum GPA of B+.
 If an applicant has not yet completed a Master’s degree, a conditional letter of offer may be provided.
 As above, proof of successful completion of the degree (meeting, or maintaining, the minimum academic requirements of our program) will be required at the beginning of your first term of graduate studies.

 Original required transcripts must be submitted to the Academic Program Assistant in order for the “letter of offer” submission to the School of Graduate Studies for their final review.
 If originals are not available, a “conditional” letter of offer may be made.
-This submission process will be requested by the supervisor to the Academic Program Assistant in writing.
+This submission process will be requested by the supervisor in writing to the Academic Program Assistant.

 Do I need to contact a supervisor before I apply?

 Applicants are strongly encouraged to correspond with potential supervisors.